Recipes | Dinner Recipes

 This post may contain affiliate links.
 Please see our disclosure policy for details.

+We Love Our Thighs.
 Chicken thighs that is.
 Chicken thighs are in regular rotation around here and this dish for Chicken Thighs with Grapes was a happy sweet and savory surprise.
+And hopefully you know that all pure proteins (like these thighs) contain no FODMAPs at all!
+So the idea is to get creative with low FODMAP appropriate seasoning and additional ingredients.

 We love chicken thighs for their juiciness, high quality protein and the fact that they cook up so easily.
 And our markets often offer family size packs, which make them economical as well.
 The challenge is bringing new flavors to dishes featuring the thighs.